 where ${N^+}^{t}_{C}(\theta_{C}^t)|_{p^t=1.0}$ denotes the maximum number that all pass samples of each class are correct with a specific threshold $\theta_{C}^t|_{p^t=1.0}$.
 The number ${N^+}^{t}_{C}(\theta_{C}^t)-{N^+}^{t}_{C}(\theta_{C}^t)|_{p^t=1.0}$ represents the incremental changes of positive samples, as the threshold decreases. ${N^-}^{t}_{C}(\theta_{C}^t)$ represents the number of incremental changes of negative samples. $q^t$ denotes the incremental confidence which is more effective for improving accuracy.
-As a result, more samples will be classified at early stage, which can further improve the classification accuracy and speed up the inference time.
+As a result, more samples will be classified at early stages, which can further improve the classification accuracy in later stages and speed up the inference time.

 Let $\eta_{C}^t$ be the top-1 score of a sample classified by class $C$ at the stage $t$.
-If the value $\eta_{C}^t$ is greater than $\theta_{C}^t$, this sample will be predicted credibly by the classifier at stage $t$.
+If the value $\eta_{C}^t$ is greater than $\theta_{C}^t$, this sample is then predicted credibly by the classifier at stage $t$.
 Otherwise, this sample will be fed to the next classifier.
-Let $\lambda^1$ and $\lambda^2$ be the pass rates of 'easy' and 'moderate' samples classified by stage 1 and stage 2 respectively to the whole test set.
+We denote that $\lambda^1$ and $\lambda^2$ are the overall pass rates of `easy' and `moderate' samples classified by stage 1 and stage 2 respectively in the whole test set.
 The mean inference time is given by:

-where $T_i, i=1,2,3$ denotes the inference time of stage $i$ in Fig.~\ref{fig:cascade}.
-It is clear that, to achieve the fast inference, the ratios $\lambda^1$ and $\lambda^2$ should be increased as much as possible under the confidence constraint.
+where $T^i, i=1,2,3$ denotes the inference time of stage $i$ in Figure \ref{fig:cascade}.
+It is clear that, to achieve a fast inference time, the ratios of $\lambda^1$ and $\lambda^2$ should be larger as much as possible subject to the confidence constraints.